axllent/silverstripe-form-fields/docs/en/URLField.md

 # URLField

-URLField provides an easy way to add a self-validating text input for URLs.
+URLField provides an easy way to add a validating text input for URLs.
 It includes a placeholder with `http://www.exmaple.com` to indicate a full URL is required.

 ![URLField](img/URLField.png "URLField Example")